U.S. DDG-113 William S. Sims Guided Missile Destroyer:

 Payload: 600 rounds - Each Extended Range Guided Munitions round takes up space for 2 normal rounds.
 Ship normally carries usually carries 125 High Explosive, 125 High Explosive Armor Piercing, 100 Plasma, 50 Rocket Propelled High Explosive, 50 Rocket Propelled High Explosive Armor Piercing, and 50 Rocket Propelled Plasma rounds, and 50 Extended Range Guided Munitions.
 The ship will carry special rounds when employed in artillery roles.

 Damage: Rail Guns: 3D4x10 MD per burst of 40 rounds (Can only fire bursts).
-Short Range Missiles: As per short range missile type Go to Revised bomb and missile table).
+Short Range Missiles: As per short range missile type (See revised bomb and missile tables for details.)

 Rate of Fire: Rail Guns: 6 attacks per melee.
 Short Range Missiles: 2 attacks per melee, can fire one at a time or in volleys of two or four.